saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

-This timeout is most frequently caused when you include a specific device in your test case.
-When you mandate a specific device to run the test on and that device isn’t available within 90 seconds, the test case will time out.
+This timeout occurs most frequently when you include a specific device in your test case and that device isn’t available within 90 seconds.

 **Cause(s)**